-The Planning Board is an advisory board established for the purpose of advising the City Council on all matters pertaining to land subdivision, zoning ordinances, zoning adjustments, comprehensive planning, and any other planning duties that the City Council may specifically delegate to the planning board.
+The Planning Board is an advisory board established for the purpose of advising the City Council on all matters pertaining to land subdivision, zoning ordinances, zoning adjustments, comprehensive planning, and any other planning duties that the City Council may specifically delegate to the Planning Board.
 The Planning Board studies the resources and needs of the City particularly conditions affecting public welfare and safety related to land use and development.
 The Board uses the Comprehensive Plan and related processes to plan and make recommendations for the development of the City.

 The Planning Board is comprised of 7 members of the City of Caribou.
 Current members are:

-- Phil Cyr, Chair
+- Daniel Bagley, Chair

-- Robert White, Secretary
+- Amanda Jandreau, Secretary

 Some of the responsibilities and duties of the Planning Board include: